HL7/cqf-measures/pages/measure-conformance.md

     Conformance Requirement 1 (Referencing CQL Documents):
-    CQF Measures SHALL consist of a FHIR Measure resource conforming to at least the CQFMMeasure profile CQF Libraries SHALL consist of a FHIR Library resource conforming to at least the CQFMLibrary profile CQFMMeasures utilizing CQL libraries SHALL include exactly 1 CQFMLibrary per CQL library refenced in the Measure.
+    CQF Measures SHALL consist of a FHIR Measure resource conforming to at least the CQFMMeasure profile Proportion Measures SHALL conform to the CQFMProportionMeasure profile Ratio Measures SHALL conform to the CQFMRatioMeasure profile Continuous Variable Measures SHALL conform to the CQFMContinuousVariableMeasure profile Cohort Measures SHALL conform to the CQFMCohortMeasure profile CQF Libraries SHALL consist of a FHIR Library resource conforming to at least the CQFMLibrary profile CQFMMeasures utilizing CQL libraries SHALL include exactly 1 CQFMLibrary per CQL library refenced in the Measure.
     CQL Libraries implicitly referenced through nesting of libraries MAY be included.